g-lalevee/Apigee-Simple-CircleCI-Pipeline/README.md

 ### CircleCI

-The setup described in this reference implementation is based on [CircleCI](https://circleci.com).<BR> From your CircleCI account, create a new project linked to your GitHub repository: CircleCI [Projects and Pipelines](https://circleci.com/docs/2.0/project-build/#adding-projects).
+The setup described in this reference implementation is based on [CircleCI](https://circleci.com).<BR> From your CircleCI account, create a new project linked to your GitHub repository: cf [CircleCI Projects and Pipelines](https://circleci.com/docs/2.0/project-build/#adding-projects).